michaelvlach/qbs-autoproject/README.md

 **I have changed file/directory but the change did not take effect**

 This has similar cause as the previous issue (the infinite loop).
 The build-graph is cached and the results of probes as well.
 In order to re-run the probes you need to either provoke it by changing one of the variables or by running Qbs with --force-probes flag.
 In Qt Creator this can be done by ticking the option in the Project tab.
-Do not forget to untick it afterwards as otherwise it might stuck in infinite loop.
+Do not forget to untick it afterwards as otherwise it might get stuck in infinite loop.

 **Running qbs-autoproject produces dependency warnings**